Grit1021/CMR-Orientation/README.md

 # CMR-Orientation
 This is a task about CMR images orientation recognition,standardization and adjustment.

+The codes can be accessed in the master branch.

 ## Supplementary materials
 - More details can be accessed in the PDF.